Some VCs want to jump into ICOs, but a host of challenges remain

 “You have a management team that’s been focused on building equity value, and now they have all these thousands of constituents [the people who’ve bought tokens] who are customers and who are incentivized and who are now evangelizing for that company.”

-At the same time, he said, the question lingers: “How do you dictate care of them, and is that ultimately in the interest of the equity holders?”
+For them, the question begged is: “How do you dictate care of them, and is that ultimately in the interest of the equity holders?” he said.

-Marco Santori, a New York-based attorney who leads the fintech practice of Cooley — and who says the law firm now has one attorney dedicated exclusively to amend the limited partner agreements of venture firms that want the ability to invest in ICOs — identified a separate pain point that he suggested is even a bigger issue.
+Marco Santori, a New York-based attorney who leads the fintech practice of Cooley — and who says the law firm now has one attorney dedicated full-time to amending the limited partner agreements of venture firms that want the ability to invest in ICOs — identified a separate pain point that he suggested is even thornier.

 While “the securities issues are certainly big and important” and “tax issues are a big concern, too,” the “real impediment,” he said, is “where do I put these things?”

-While VCs are jumping into pre-sales of ICOs, as happened recently with a decentralized storage marketplace called Filecoin, whose ICO raised a record $257 million, and the chat app Kik, which this week closed its high-profile ICO with $100 million, they’re counting on more then their tokens turning into valuable holdings, says Santori.
-They’re counting on custodians that can manage their various crypto holdings — when not a lot of great options exist currently, he said.
+While VCs are jumping into pre-sales of ICOs, as happened recently with a decentralized storage marketplace called Filecoin, whose ICO raised a record $257 million, they’re counting on more than their tokens turning into valuable holdings, says Santori.
+They’re counting on custodians that can manage their various crypto holdings, when not a lot of great options exist currently, he said.

 “So I’m going to get the next token.
 It’s going to [soar] 500x in a week.
 Everyone’s going to pat me on the back and give me some attaboys, but where do I put the thing?
 How do I keep it?”
-Though he said there are “three” qualified custodians right now for crypto, he said that when it comes to storing “institutional” crypto and how you do it, “the answer today is, well, you can’t all that well.”
+Though he said there are “three” qualified custodians right now for crypto, he said that when it comes to storing “institutional” crypto and how VCs do it, “the answer today is, well, you can’t all that well.”

-Santori said he “knows for a fact” that some of Cooley’s venture clients are “right now buying these tokens in advance [via pre sale offerings] . . . and that once they actually get the tokens, they are banking on having somewhere to put them.
-Because right now, “he said, “they don’t.”
+Santori said that he “knows for a fact” that some of Cooley’s venture clients are “right now buying these tokens in advance [via pre sale offerings] . . . and that once they actually get the tokens, they are banking on having somewhere to put them.”

+He suggested that some solution had better materialize soon, “because right now, they don’t.”

+For more on ICOs and how to stage one, check out some of our earlier coverage here.Featured Image: Dani Padgett/Flickr

 0